gcapes/git-course/_episodes/05-commit-advice.md

 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

+> ## How good are these commit messages?
+> The following are taken from a real project.
+> - Which messages conform to the conventions above?
+> - Can you rewrite those which don't?
+> - Which do you prefer?
+>
+>
+> 1. Add readme with links to data sources
+> 1. Started exploring data
+> 1. successfully extracted all phase 2 info from CH data
+> 1. dropping columns that look like they are of no use
+> 1. Ignore venv directory
+>
+> > ## Solution
+> > 1.
+No problems
+> > 1.
+Wrong tense
+> > 1.
+Wrong tense.
+Doesn't start with capital letter.
+> > 1.
+Wrong tense.
+Doesn't start with capital letter.
+> > 1.
+No problems
+> >
+> > ### Rewritten messages
+> > 1.
+Add readme with links to data sources
+> > 1.
+Start exploring data
+> > 1.
+Extract all phase 2 info from CH data
+> > 1.
+Drop columns that look to be no use
+> > 1.
+Ignore venv directory
+> {: .solution}
+{: .challenge}
 ---

 ### Commit anything that cannot be automatically recreated